NovemberW/cubtest/README.md

 A portable open source testframework for c

-Cubtest ist derived from the urgent need for a C-Testframework for the Cubesat currently under development by the TU Darmstadt Spacetechnology e. v..
+Cubtest ist derived from the urgent need for a C-Testframework for the Cubesat currently under development by the TU Darmstadt Spacetechnology e. v. (http://tudsat.space/).

 After testing available open source solutions the restrictions based on the (unique) enviornment made it clear that a new one was needed.